thatonequill/aev-LastByte/doc/src/The Grid/9.Coreplex/grid.coreplex.md

 > The air flattens.
 Time returns.
 Your signal stabilizes in the Coreplex.
 >
 > **You weren’t granted access.
 You were *routed*.**

+---

+The player becomes a sergent, allowing to customize teammates